srvanderplas/FeatureHierarchy/FullPaper/Revision/ReviewerComments.md

 output: html_document
 ---

+*We would like to thank the reviewers for their valuable feedback.
+We have tried to incorporate all of their suggestions, as detailed below.*
+*The biggest change to the paper was to expand the discussion of the underlying models (of accuracy, response time, participants' confidence, and the balance between targets).
+We added this discussion in an supplemental part and are only highlighting the most relevant results in the paper.*

 ## Reviewer 1
 - perceptual theorizing more up to date (attentional processing, guided search models, biased competition models)
 - statistical sophistication of participants not addressed